-This friendly neighbourhood gem on the corner of Elgin and Drummond Streets in Carlton serves locals and not-so-locals, delivering breakfast and lunch to happy customers and friends seven days a week.
+In Carlton, an area famous for its hard-hitting Italian cuisine, the understated Café Lua’s extensive and eclectic menu is a refreshing antidote.
+This friendly neighbourhood gem on the corner of Elgin and Drummond Streets serves locals and not-so-locals – delivering breakfast and lunch to happy customers and friends seven days a week.

-The menu runs through favourites including quinoa porridge, avocado on toast with camomile salt and Mexican-style scrambled eggs, made with the perfect amount of chipotle sauce.
+The menu includes a number of cafe favourites; including quinoa porridge, avocado on toast with camomile salt and Mexican-style scrambled eggs – made with the perfect amount of chipotle sauce.
 Over half the menu is available as a gluten-free option (including delicately-spiced pumpkin and chia seed pancakes) and Lua also has a range of hearty vegetarian choices.

 The bright space is adorned with artwork and photography by local artists and a digital screen scrolls through one-off pieces for sale.
 Fresh flowers sit on the tables, making it feel a little bit like your mum’s kitchen (if your mum is a really, really good chef) and there’s also a big pile of blankets by the door for those willing to brave the chill outside.